 Your pan or kadhai & the mixture in it is still hot.
 If you don’t remove it, it will continue the process and overcook the mixture.
 As a result, the mixture will start turning red and release more ghee.

-What happens is the ghee in it starts frying the mixture making it reddish-brown.
+The ghee in it starts frying the mixture making it reddish-brown.
 The technique to avoid frying is to put off the flame, remove the mixture from the hot utensil, and layer it in a flat dish.

 This way, it will cool down faster.
 The frying process will immediately stop due to a sudden drop in the temperature.
 Place the dish underneath a fan & use a spatula to turn the mixture upside down.
 Repeat the steps till it is completely cooled down.